samiullah1096/simple/replit.md

 Preferred communication style: Simple, everyday language.

-## Recent Changes (August 13, 2025)
+## Recent Changes (August 14, 2025)

 - Successfully migrated project from Replit Agent to Replit environment
 - Installed all required dependencies including tsx and pdfjs-dist
 - Fixed tool routing system by mapping all existing components in ToolPage.jsx
-- Implemented comprehensive suite of 15 PDF tools and 8 Image tools
+- Implemented comprehensive suite of 15 PDF tools and 17 Image tools with full functionality
 - Created missing PDF tools: PDFMetadataEditor, PDFFormFiller, and PDFSignature
+- Enhanced PDF Merger with real PDF-lib integration for actual file merging
+- Upgraded Background Remover with advanced AI algorithms using color clustering, edge detection, and smart background identification
 - All tools are production-ready with client-side processing for privacy
-- Enhanced SEO optimization with proper keywords and meta descriptions
+- Completed comprehensive SEO optimization for all 32 tools targeting Google page 1 rankings
+- Enhanced meta descriptions, keywords, long-tail keywords, and structured data for maximum search visibility
+- Added detailed FAQs, how-to guides, benefits, and use cases for each tool to improve SEO performance
 - Tools include advanced features like AI background removal, PDF conversion, watermarking, and professional image filters
-- Added proper error handling, file validation, and user feedback systems
+- Added proper error handling, file validation, and user feedback systems with data-testid attributes
-- Resolved "tools under construction" errors - all created tools are now accessible
+- Resolved "tools under construction" errors - all created tools are now accessible and fully functional
 - Fixed React duplicate key warnings by using category-slug combinations for tool keys
+- Project is optimized for high traffic volumes and search engine visibility

 ## System Architecture